quinnj/JSON3.jl/docs/src/index.md

     MyType() = new()
 end
+# or if not an "emtpy" inner construct, can be empty outer constructor
+MyType() = ...
 ```
 Note specifically that we're defining a `mutable struct` to allow field mutation, and providing a `MyType() = new()` inner constructor which constructs an "empty" `MyType` where isbits fields will be randomly initialized, and reference fields will be `#undef`.
-(Note that the inner constructor doesn't need to be *exactly* this, but at least needs to be callable like `MyType()`.
-If certain fields need to be intialized or zeroed out for security, then this should be accounted for in the inner constructor).
+(Note that the constructor doesn't need to be *exactly* this (i.e. inner), but at least needs to be callable like `MyType()`.
+If certain fields need to be intialized or zeroed out for security, then this should be accounted for in the constructor).
 For these mutable types, the type will first be initizlied like `MyType()`, then JSON parsing will parse each key-value pair in a JSON object, setting the field as the key is encountered, and converting the JSON value to the appropriate field value.
 This flow has the nice properties of: allowing parsing success even if fields are missing in the JSON structure, and if "extra" fields exist in the JSON structure that aren't apart of the Julia struct's fields, they will automatically be ignored.
 This allows for maximum robustness when mapping Julia types to arbitrary JSON objects that may be generated via web services, other language JSON libraries, etc.

+`StructTypes.Struct` work similarly, but due to their immutability, fields are parsed from JSON, then passed to `StructTypes.construct(T, x...)` where `T` is our struct type, and `x...` are the fields we've parsed from the JSON, provided _in field order_, even if the JSON had fields out of order.
+If fields are missing from the JSON itself, the `nothing` value will be passed for those fields, so constructors should account for the potential of missing fields by setting a default value in case of `nothing` or perhaps typeing the field like `Union{String, Nothing}` explicitly.

 There are a few additional helper methods that can be utilized by these `StructTypes.DataType` types to hand-tune field reading/writing behavior: